Notes on some of the rarer British marques

 Carlton Motor Co

 The Carlton Motor Co of Cricklewood, London, manufactured carburettors and engines for cars and motorcycles from 1902.
 These engines were fitted to the Fly motorcycle of 1902.
-The firm, owned by Arthur Gower, was absorbed in 1902 by Coronet of Coventry, whose chief engineer was Walter Iden.
-They built cars and automobile engines, but do not appear to have been involved with motorcycles.
+The firm, owned by Arthur Gower, was absorbed in 1902 by Coronet of Coventry, whose chief engineer was Walter Eden [1].
+Coronet built cars and automobile engines, and reportedly built motorcycles in their first years.

 Further information on Carlton: Stanley Show 1902